-Using Insurance to Cover Couples Therapy
+Special Notice: Using Insurance to Cover Couples Therapy

 However, if none of these conditions are present many companies will not cover the costs of therapy.
 Improving a relationship or marriage is not yet deemed a mental health issue as far as insurance companies are concerned.

 While this is unfortunate, (particularly given the research evidence showing that poor relationships DO affect mental and physical health), it doesn't have to stop you from receiving the help you and your partner need.

 You may use the options noted here or schedule counseling sessions less often than once per week to help make therapy more affordable if cost is a concern.